 Over the years, Google has made huge strides in connecting the physical and digital worlds with its search engine.
 None have been more exciting than the evolution of Google Lens.
 This image-recognition technology allows users to upload photos to search and shop products, translate languages, and identify landmarks in real time.

-Google Lens presence is made possible through GMC, structured data, and/or image optimisation.
-By adding additional context about products details in free listings as well as aligning to Google’s image optimisation best practices, you can improve your chances of showing up within the Google Lens experience.
+Google Lens presence is made possible through GMC, structured data, and/or image optimization.
+By adding additional context about products details in free listings as well as aligning to Google’s image optimization best practices, you can improve your chances of showing up within the Google Lens experience.

 Schema and GMC work together 🤝